jhucsf/spring2020/assign/assign01.md

 * memory leaks
 * double free errors

-To run valgrind, on your test program, the command is <code class="cmd">valgrind ./apintTests</code>.
+To run valgrind, on your test program, the command is `valgrind ./apintTests`.